Trope (literature): Types and examples

 For a longer list, see Figure of speech: Tropes.

-Kenneth Burke has called metaphor, metonymy, synecdoche and irony the "four master tropes" owing to their frequency in everyday discourse.
+Kenneth Burke has called metaphor, metonymy, synecdoche and irony the "four master tropes", due to their frequency in everyday discourse.

-These tropes can be used to represent common recurring themes throughout creative works, and in a modern setting relationships and character interactions.
-It can also be used to denote examples of common repeating figures of speech and situations.
+These tropes can be used to represent common recurring themes throughout creative works and, in a modern setting, relationships and character interactions.
+They can also be used to denote recurring figures of speech and situations.

 Whilst most of the various forms of phrasing described above are in common usage, most of the terms themselves are not, in particular antanaclasis, litotes, metonymy, synecdoche and catachresis.